 When Will Workers Comp Offer a Settlement? | Find a Work Injury Lawyer Near You

 Whether you work on construction sites or in a downtown office on the 99th floor, all employees run the risk of sustaining a work illness or injury.
 Although some professions face a greater risk compared to others, that doesn’t mean employees in “less risky” jobs should have their workers’ compensation cases neglected or devalued.
-In case of an injury while on the clock, you’re entitled to workers’ compensation benefits to pay for your medical costs and lost wages.
-These benefits often come through regular workers’ compensation insurance that is covered by your employer’s insurance company.
-But what if you receive an offer for a lump sum settlement instead?

 Questions that this article can help to answer: